jupyter-ai-contrib/jupyter-ai-tools/README.md

     # - Global awareness system (all users can see Alice is active)
     # - Notebook-specific awareness (for .ipynb files)
     return f"Processed {file_path}"

-# For tools without user context, simply omit the user parameter
-@collaborative_tool()
-async def my_tool_no_user(file_path: str):
-    """Tool without collaborative awareness"""
-    return f"Processed {file_path}"
 ```

-This decorator enables other users in the same Jupyter environment to see when your AI tool is actively working on shared notebooks, improving the collaborative experience.

 ______________________________________________________________________